By Stacy Dickman

 I was reminded of the early apostles and the beginnings of the Christian church.
 As written in the book of Acts, the church formed when groups of believers united in their common bond, in their belief in Jesus’s resurrection.
 Some sold land or property in support of those who had less.
 Others risked life and liberty to gather as a body of believers.
 The apostles traveled near and far, supported with gifts from the collection of believers, spreading the gospel and offering encouragement to people across the land.
 They acted as one family, sharing love and carrying burdens together in the name of Jesus.

 Our lives can sometimes seem like waffles—connected sets of individual spaces.
 The people I encounter on a regular basis can be collected into separate squares.
 One square for each side for my family, and one for each side of my husband’s family.
 One square for people from my kids’ school, and one for people from church.
 A square each for coworkers, mom friends, and Bible study ladies.
 When people are in need, it’s easy to let love and caring overflow from one square to another.
 What if I allowed more of my joy to overflow as well?

 I’m thankful for the time when my families stood together to love one another.
 It provided strength for the tough times, and it has inspired me to look for ways I can encourage other people in my life every day.
 Our family had to say good-bye to two great men, but in their last breaths they taught me one final lesson: let your love overflow.

 Stacy Dickman loves all things creative.
 Living in Southwest Ohio with her husband and three children provides plenty of inspiration!
 Using her love of story, Stacy turns everyday ordinary into an encouraging adventure.
 With coffee and Jesus, she hopes to shine light into life by finding beauty in the everyday.
 You can find her at stacydickman.com.

-Photograph © Bethany Beams, used with permission
+Photograph © Annie Spratt, used with permission